-Creating art and jewelry that you want to buy and helping you create yours.
-Teaching classes in drawing and journaling.
+Creating art and jewelry to share and helping you create yours.
+Teaching classes in polymer clay, jewelry making, drawing and journaling.

 Home

 Spring Does Come, by Ann Taylor-Schmidt.
-This Taylor-Schmidt photo called Sunglow Succulent won Honorable Mention in the international PSA competition one year.
+This Taylor-Schmidt photo β Sunglow Succulent βwon honorable mention in an international Photographic Society of America competition.
 In her years with Penn State University social media office, she took many photos of campus and State College.

-Taylor-Schmidt teaches an annual nature journalling workshop to university students at Penn State’s Nature Center, ongoing for nearly twenty years, including the power of the squint. 😉
+Taylor-Schmidt taught an annual nature sketching workshop to university students at Penn State’s nature center for nearly twenty years, including the power of the squint. π

 In her drawing classes, Taylor-Schmidt leads you in different ways of perceiving and of drawing including the gesture drawing technique.

 The challenge of imitating gemstones with polymer clay intrigues Ann.
-She made these to mimic Labradorite, based on YouTube tutorials by Clayboutique.
+These mimic Labradorite.